 First of all, you may be wondering what PV solar panels are.
 Photovoltaic solar power is the type of solar energy that is almost always being referenced in the residential power conversation.
 These units convert solar power into usable electricity using silicon semiconductors, which capture light and move it along from positive- to negative-type conductors to produce voltage.
 Through an array of Photovoltaic Modules (solar panels) under the right conditions, enough power can be collected to significantly reduce a homeowner’s need to draw on other resources.
 This can result in serious savings long-term, and it’s a positive step in the direction of conserving the Earth’s resources and promoting sustainability.

 Sounds like a no-brainer, right?
 Well, not exactly.
 A combination of factors will play into the effectiveness of solar for your particular home.

 The first of these factors is your roof itself.
-While a number of installers are disinclined to install solar unless there is at least 400 square feet of available roof space, a more conservative figure is about 100.
-One hundred square feet is the rough dimensions of a standard 1 kilowatt solar panel system, which can be expected to contribute around 1,800 kilowatt-hours of electricity annually in fair conditions.
+While some installers are disinclined to install solar unless there is at least 400 square feet of available roof space, a more conservative figure is about 100.
+One hundred square feet is the rough dimensions of a standard 1-kilowatt solar panel system, which can be expected to contribute around 1,800 kilowatt-hours of electricity annually in fair conditions.
 Consult your recent energy bills to find out how much power you typically use, and assess whether 1,800 kilowatt-hours/year would be a significant contribution.